Ivan Murray Johnston

 Ivan Murray Johnston (February 28, 1898 – May 31, 1960) was an American botanist who spent most of his career at Harvard University and the Arnold Arboretum.
+He collected botanical specimens across the Americas, describing several taxa.
+Other botanists have named several genera in his honor.

 Life and career

 Johnston was born in Los Angeles to physician William M. Johnston and Dora Etta (Farnsworth) Johnston.
 He studied botany at Pomona College and received his AB from University of California at Berkeley in 1920, his MA from Berkeley in 1922, and his PhD from Harvard University in 1925.
 After graduation, he conducted field work in Chile on a Sheldon Travelling Fellowship from Harvard and received a Guggenheim Fellowship in 1932.
 He spent most of his career at Harvard University, starting out as an assistant in the Gray Herbarium from 1922 to 1931 and gaining promotions to research associate at the Arnold Arboretum in 1931 and associate professor of botany in 1938.
 From 1948 to 1953 he also worked as associate director of the Arnold Arboretum.
 He died suddenly at home in Jamaica Plain, Massachusetts, on May 31, 1960.

 Johnston was considered a leading authority on the family Boraginaceae.
 He collected algae, pteridophytes and spermatophytes and traveled widely to collect specimens in the Andes, Panama, the southwestern United States, and northern Mexico.
 His plant collections are housed in the California Botanic Garden and the Harvard University Herbaria.
 He published extensively in Fieldiana, Journal of the Arnold Arboretum, Revista Chilena de Historia Natural, and other scientific journals.